idaholab/moose/framework/doc/content/source/utils/PerfGraphLivePrint.md

 The PGLP utilizes several different objects and datastructures for reading the current state of the execution and for storing the current state of what's been printed.

-### PerfGraphRegistry::SectionInfo
+### PerfGraphSectionInfo

 The `PerfGraphRegistry` keeps track of which sections have been registered, including their unique id, short name, verbosity level, live message, and whether or not to print dots for that section.
-This is all kept in a `SectionInfo` object that is part of the `PerfGraphRegistry`.
+This is all kept in a `PerfGraphSectionInfo` object that is part of the `PerfGraphRegistry`.

 This information is heavily utilized by the PGLP to know what to print and when.
-Due to the main thread registering this information and the print thread using it, the accessors surrounding `SectionInfo` have locks in them.
-However, the `PerfGraph` executes on the main thread and therefore utilizes a protected member function on `PerfGraphRegistry` to access `SectionInfo` without a lock.
+Due to the main thread registering this information and the print thread using it, the accessors surrounding `PerfGraphSectionInfo` have locks in them.
+However, the `PerfGraph` executes on the main thread and therefore utilizes a protected member function on `PerfGraphRegistry` to access `PerfGraphSectionInfo` without a lock.

 ### PerfGraph::SectionIncrement